-We make general investments in property such as satellites, set-top boxes, information technology and facilities that support our overall Pay-TV business.
-We also will need to make significant additional investments or partner with others to, among other things, commercialize, build-out, and integrate our wireless spectrum licenses and related assets.
+We make general investments in property such as satellites, wireless devices, set-top boxes, information technology and facilities that support our Pay-TV segment and Retail Wireless business unit.
+We are also making significant additional investments and will need to continue making these investments and/or partner with others to, among other things, complete our 5G Network Deployment and further commercialize, build-out, and integrate our wireless spectrum licenses and related assets.
 Moreover, since we are primarily a subscriber-based company, we also make subscriber-specific investments to acquire new subscribers and retain existing subscribers.
 While the general investments may be deferred without impacting the business in the short-term, the subscriber-specific investments are less discretionary.
 Our overall objective is to generate sufficient cash flow over the life of each subscriber to provide an adequate return against the upfront investment.
 Once the upfront investment has been made for each subscriber, the subsequent cash flow is generally positive, but there can be no assurances that over time we will recoup or earn a return on the upfront investment.

 There are a number of factors that impact our future cash flow compared to the cash flow we generate at a given point in time.
-The first factor is our DISH TV churn rate and how successful we are at retaining our current Pay-TV subscribers.
-To the extent we lose Pay-TV subscribers from our existing base, the positive cash flow from that base is correspondingly reduced.
-The second factor is how successful we are at maintaining our subscriber-related margins.
-To the extent our "Subscriber-related expenses" grow faster than our "Subscriber-related revenue," the amount of cash flow that is generated per existing subscriber is reduced.
-Our subscriber-related margins have been reduced by, among other things, a shift to lower priced Pay-TV programming packages and higher programming costs.
+The first factor is our churn rate and how successful we are at retaining our current subscribers.
+To the extent we lose subscribers from our existing base, the positive cash flow from that base is correspondingly reduced.
+The second factor is how successful we are at maintaining our service margins.
+To the extent our "Cost of services" grow faster than our "Service revenue," the amount of cash flow that is generated per existing subscriber is reduced.
+Our Pay-TV service margins have been reduced by, among other things, a shift to lower priced Pay-TV programming packages and higher programming costs.
+Our Retail Wireless service margins are impacted by our MNSA agreement with T-Mobile and the speed with which we are able to convert retail wireless subscribers onto our 5G Network once operational.
 The third factor is the rate at which we acquire new subscribers.
 The faster we acquire new subscribers, the more our positive ongoing cash flow from existing subscribers is offset by the negative upfront cash flow associated with acquiring new subscribers.
 Conversely, the slower we acquire subscribers, the more our operating cash flow is enhanced in that period.
-Finally, our future cash flow is impacted by the rate at which we make general investments (including significant investments in wireless), incur expenditures related to the commercialization of our wireless licenses (including any expenditures associated with the deployment of our wireless networks), incur litigation expense, and any cash flow from financing activities.
+Finally, our future cash flow is impacted by the rate at which we complete our 5G Network Deployment, incur litigation expense, and any cash flow from financing activities.
 Declines in our Pay-TV subscriber base and subscriber related-margins continue to negatively impact our cash flow, and there can be no assurances that these declines will not continue.